Anuadetayo/Simple-Linear-Regression-Salary-Data/README.md

-# Simple Linear Regression Using OLS
+# Simple Linear Regression Using OLS (Data Science)

 Performing Linear regression on a data that comprises of two columns, which are Salary, YearsExpreience.
 The salary is the dependent variable while the Years of experience is the independent variable.